-At each of our six elementary schools, a Gifted & Talented Coordinator offers comprehensive, individualized opportunities for our high-achieving students in kindergarten-grade 6.
-This gives Hopkins gifted students the opportunity to discover and nurture their potential in an environment that is both challenging and supportive.
+At each of our six elementary schools, a Gifted & Talented coordinator offers comprehensive, individualized opportunities for our high-achieving students in kindergarten through sixth-grade.
+This gives Hopkins' gifted students the opportunity to discover and nurture their potential in an environment that is both challenging and supportive.

 Hopkins Gifted & Talented Services, in conjunction with other academic departments and classroom teachers, strives to meet the needs of its most capable students through a variety of services (read more about our levels of services).
-Gifted & Talented Services are provided to students both in the regular classroom and in the "pull-out" Gifted & Talented classroom.
+Gifted & Talented Services are provided to students in both the traditional classroom and in the "pull-out" Gifted & Talented classroom.

-All teachers provide rigorous, challenging curriculum for each student every day.
+All teachers provide rigorous, challenging curriculum for each student.
 Classroom teachers are the first line in providing differentiated curriculum and opportunities for all students to grow at their own levels.
 The Gifted & Talented Services coordinators support classroom teachers by providing additional experiences and/or curriculum for students showing high potential and need for additional challenge.

 Gifted & Talented Services at the Elementary Schools

 - Kindergarten: Students begin to receive service in January.
 Some lessons may be taught to the whole group and some taught to small groups on a pullout basis.
 Service is approximately 30 - 45 minutes per week using the PETS (Primary Education Thinking Skills) curriculum, which teaches both convergent and divergent thinking skills.

 - Grades 1 - 3: Students begin service generally in October for one hour per week.
 They work with more advanced lessons in the PETS curriculum, lessons from the Junior Great Books curriculum, and novel studies.
 In grades 2 and 3 students also experience the William and Mary Curriculum.